-The forecast figures included in the performance statement are those adopted by Council in its financial plan on 22 June 2022 and which forms part of the Council Plan.
+The forecast figures included in the performance statement are those adopted by Council in its financial plan on 28 June 2023 and which forms part of the Council Plan.
 The financial plan includes estimates based on key assumptions about the future that were relevant at the time of adoption and aimed at achieving sustainability over the long term.
-Detailed information on the actual financial results is contained in the General by contacting Council. l Purpose Financial Statement s.
-The financial plan can be obtained
+Detailed information on the actual financial results is contained in the General Purpose Financial Statements.
+The financial plan can be obtained by contacting Council.